Debt Collection Defense Attorney in Overland Park

 - If a lawsuit is filed and a judgment is rendered against you, the judgment is uncollectible.
 You can also stop the garnishment of your wages and financial assets.

 Obviously, bankruptcy is a powerful tool for debtors.
-An attorney at Sypher Law can explain your options and take action to protect you rights and assets.
+Attorney Sarah Sypher can explain your options and take action to protect you rights and assets.